-Personal protective equipment (PPE), including use of masks, is considered as part of Standard Precautions which are a set of infection prevention and control (IPC) measures required for all healthcare interactions.
+Use of personal protective equipment (PPE), including masks, is considered part of Standard Precautions which are a set of infection prevention and control (IPC) measures required by healthcare workers for all healthcare interactions.

-A risk assessment is required before every interaction, and/or every session, with a patient/client or resident by the healthcare worker.
-When a patient/client or resident is suspected or confirmed to have a transmissible infectious disease, then Transmission-based Precautions should be followed.
+Standard precautions and a respiratory risk assessment are required before every interaction, and/or every session, with a patient/client or resident by the healthcare worker.
+When a patient/client or resident is suspected or confirmed to have a transmissible infectious disease, Transmission-based Precautions should be followed.

 Face mask album – Unite against COVID-19 Resource Toolkit.